apm78/notebook/README.md

 It is tested with Wildfly 10.

 ## License
-Copyright 2016 akquinet engineering GmbH
+Copyright 2017 Axel P. Meier

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.